emqx/cloud-docs/en_US/data_integration/azure_event_hubs.md

 ## Features and Advantages

-The data integration between EMQX Cloud and Azure Event Hubs can bring the following functions and advantages to your business:
+The data integration between EMQX Platform and Azure Event Hubs can bring the following functions and advantages to your business:

 **High-Performance Massive Message Throughput**: EMQX supports connections with a massive number of MQTT clients, with millions of messages per second continuously ingested into Azure Event Hubs.
 This enables extremely low message transmission and storage latency, and message volume control can be achieved by configuring retention time on Azure Event Hubs.